Configure static routes on dedicated servers

 vitext editor:vi /etc/netplan/01-netcfg.yaml -

-At the end of the parameter block for the desired network interface, add a route:
+At the end of the block with the parameters for the required network interface, add the route:

 routes:- to: <ip_address>/<mask>via: <gateway>Specify:

-<ip_address>- subnet to which the route is needed;<mask>- mask of the subnet to which you want to route;<gateway>- gateway for the subnet of the current server, such as the gateway listed on the global router.
-The gateway address must be on the same subnet as the server.
+<ip_address>— the subnet to which a route is needed;<mask>— the subnet mask to which a route is needed;<gateway>— the gateway for the current server's subnet, such as the gateway specified on the global router.
+The gateway address must be in the same subnet as the server.

 -

-If you need to prescribe multiple routes, add them sequentially in the same block, for example:
+If you need to specify multiple routes, add them sequentially in the same block, for example:

 routes:- to: 192.168.0.0/28via: 192.168.0.1- to: 192.168.1.0/28via: 192.168.0.1 -